ISingh2015/CustServiceWeb/README.md

 The downloadable setup is a Windows installable EXE file for Windows Operating system.
 To Download the setup, one needs create a personal Login by REGISTERING through this Web Application.
 Once registered user gets an activation CODE in an  email provided at the time of REGISTRATION, User has to provide this CODE to activate his/her login and start using the downloaded SWING Client.

-Onces downloaded the Swing Client can create other new USER(s) which does not requires activation as it is not public.
-The Database of the SWING client (Order Processing) is private and not downloadable.
+Onces downloaded the Swing Client can create other new global USER(s), does not require activation.

+Database of the SWING client (Order Processing) is online.
 If the USER successfully Logs in to the ORDER PROCCESSING system  he/she can download the SWING client and continue to work with the  Order processing system SWING application modules using the created login.

 The login, web pages and authorisation is managed with SPRING-SECURITY backed by MS-SQL Server Database storing the user credentails.